 Standard Occupational Code (SOC) Support

 The Standard Occupational Classification (SOC) system is a federal statistical standard used by federal agencies to classify workers into occupational categories to collect, calculate, or disseminate data.
+All workers are classified into one of 867 detailed occupations according to their occupational definition.
+Detailed occupations are combined to form 459 broad occupations, 98 minor groups, and 23 major groups.

-For information on the SOC and a list of the codes, please visit the BLS websitehttps://www.bls.gov/soc/
+For information on the SOC and a list of the codes, please visit the BLS website: https://www.bls.gov/soc/

 Current State Requirements for SOC Reporting

-• The following states currently require Standard Occupational Codes (SOC) in their SUTA reporting:
+The following states currently require Standard Occupational Codes (SOC) in their SUTA reporting:

 • Alaska